University Apartments Housing Regulations

 Illegal gambling in University-owned Housing facilities is prohibited, i.e., activities played for money, checks, credit, or any other item representative of value (e.g., chips or markers to be traded in later for cash), as provided for in Section 330 of the California Penal Code.

 b.
-Residents accommodating a guest, for more than seven (7) nights in a one-month period, must receive prior written approval from their respective Administration Office.
-In units with more than one resident, overnight guests also require prior written approval from all room/ apartment mates.
+Residents accommodating a guest for more than seven (7) nights in a one-month period must receive prior written approval from their respective Administration Office.
+In units with more than one resident, overnight guests also require prior written approval from all other residents in the unit.
+Any guest staying past 1:00 a.m. may be deemed an overnight guest.

-Students must be in possession of their UCLA BruinCard at all times and present it to University official upon request.
+Students must be in possession of their UCLA BruinCard at all times and present it to University personnel upon request.
 BruinCard is the property of UCLA and is non-transferable.
-All other persons within the University Apartments communities must be in possession of and present valid photo identification to University official upon request.
-Persons who fail to provide appropriate identification may be required to leave the University Apartments community.
+All other persons within the University Apartments communities must be in possession of and present valid photo identification to University personnel upon request.
+Persons who fail to provide appropriate identification may be required to leave the University Apartments premises.

-Children under 16 years of age and accompanied by their legal guardian or resident host who has valid photo identification are an exception.
+Children under 18 years of age and accompanied by their legal guardian or adult designee who has valid photo identification are an exception.

 A.10 MISUSE OR VANDALISM OF PROPERTY/THEFT